Transport: Water

 Water transport is movement by means of a watercraft—such as a barge, boat, ship, or sailboat—over a body of water, such as a sea, ocean, lake, canal, or river.
-The need for buoyancy is common to watercraft, making the hull a dominant aspect of its construction, maintenance, and appearance.
+The need for buoyancy is common to watercraft, making the hull a critical aspect of its construction, maintenance, and appearance.

 In the 19th century, the first steam ships were developed, using a steam engine to drive a paddle wheel or propeller to move the ship.
 The steam was produced in a boiler using wood or coal and fed through a steam external combustion engine.
-Now most ships have an internal combustion engine using a slightly refined type of petroleum called bunker fuel.
-Some ships, such as submarines, use nuclear power to produce the steam.
-Recreational or educational craft still use wind power, while some smaller craft use internal combustion engines to drive one or more propellers or, in the case of jet boats, an inboard water jet.
+Now most commercial ships have an internal combustion engine using a slightly refined type of petroleum called bunker fuel.
+Some ships, such as submarines, use nuclear marine propulsion with heat from a nuclear reactor generating the steam.
+Recreational or educational craft still use wind power or oars, while some smaller craft use internal combustion engines to drive one or more propellers or, in the case of jet boats, an inboard water jet.
 In shallow draft areas, hovercraft are propelled by large pusher-prop fans.
 (See Marine propulsion.)

 Although it is slow compared to other transport, modern sea transport is a highly efficient method of transporting large quantities of goods.
 Commercial vessels, nearly 35,000 in number, carried 7.4 billion tons of cargo in 2007.
 Transport by water is significantly less costly than air transport for transcontinental shipping; short sea shipping and ferries remain viable in coastal areas.

 Other modes

-Pipeline transport sends goods through a pipe; most commonly liquid and gases are sent, but pneumatic tubes can also send solid capsules using compressed air.
-For liquids/gases, any chemically stable liquid or gas can be sent through a pipeline.
-Short-distance systems exist for sewage, slurry, water, and beer, while long-distance networks are used for petroleum and natural gas.
+Pipeline transport sends goods through a pipe; most commonly, chemically-stable liquids, vapors, and gases can be sent, while a slurry can be used to transport solids.
+Pneumatic tubes can send solid capsules using compressed air.
+Short-distance systems exist for sewage, slurry, water, and beer, while long-distance networks are used for freshwater, petroleum, and natural gas.

 Cable transport is a broad mode where vehicles are pulled by cables instead of an internal power source.
 It is most commonly used at steep gradient.
-Typical solutions include aerial tramways, elevators, and ski lifts; some of these are also categorized as conveyor transport.
+Typical solutions include aerial tramways, funiculars, elevators, material ropeways, and ski lifts; some of these are also categorized as conveyor transport.
+A variant is the zip line, which uses gravity for propulsion.

-Spaceflight is transport out of Earth's atmosphere into outer space by means of a spacecraft.
-While large amounts of research have gone into technology, it is rarely used except to put satellites into orbit and conduct scientific experiments.
-However, man has landed on the moon, and probes have been sent to all the planets of the Solar System.
+Spaceflight is transport outside Earth's atmosphere by means of a spacecraft.
+It is most frequently used for satellites placed in Earth orbit.
+However, human spaceflight mission have landed on the Moon and are occasionally used to rotate crew-members to space stations.
+Uncrewed spacecraft have been sent to all the planets of the Solar System.

 Suborbital spaceflight is the fastest of the existing and planned transport systems from a place on Earth to a distant "other place" on Earth.
-Faster transport could be achieved through part of a low Earth orbit or by following that trajectory even faster, using the propulsion of the rocket to steer it.
+These rocket-propelled systems could potentially do global point-to-point transport delivery of passengers or cargo in less than 90 minutes.